grafana/agent/production/README.md

 ## Use the example Kubernetes configs

 You can find sample deployment manifests in the [Kubernetes](./kubernetes) directory.

+## Grafana Cloud Kubernetes quickstart guides

+These guides help you get up and running with the Agent and Grafana Cloud, and include sample ConfigMaps.

+You can find them in the [Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/quickstart/agent-k8s/)

 ## Build the Agent from source